-Veterans Day Ceremony with Huey Helicopter Flyover
+Veterans Day Chapel with Huey Helicopter Flyover

 Officially known as the Bell UH-1 Iroquois, the “Huey” helicopter was a staple of combat during the Vietnam War.
 It is estimated that nearly 12,000 helicopters crashed or were shot down during the war, resulting in the deaths of nearly 5,000 American pilots and crew members.